-Another great email marketing tip is to verify your email list.
+Another great tip is to verify your email list.
 Run your email list through an email verification tool, like Clean Your List from Mirabel Technologies.
-An email verification tool categorizes each email as valid, invalid, or unknown.
+An email verification tool categorizes emails as valid, invalid, or unknown.

-It then prevents you from sending to misspelled, misformatted, or catch-all emails like firstname.lastname@example.org.
+This prevents you from sending to misspelled, misformatted, or catch-all emails.
 It also keeps you from automatically ending up in spam folders by recognizing and invalidating phishing scams, honeypot traps, and fake spam emails.

 Upgrade to Gamification Strategies

-A classic example of gamification to build an email list is the easy Wheel of Fortune popup.
+A classic example of gamification to build an email list is the Wheel of Fortune popup.
 Upon entering a website, a spin-the-wheel popup is activated.
 Website visitors can then click to spin the wheel for the chance to win a special offer.

 Focus on Gated Content Marketing

-Guides, eBooks, and white papers; case studies; printable checklists and templates; infographics; and webinars all count as gated content marketing offers.
+Guides, eBooks, white papers, case studies, printable checklists and templates, infographics, and webinars are all considered types of gated content.
 They offer free solutions to common problems in the form of information and in exchange for an email address.

-If you built a content marketing offer, gate it with a landing page.
-Proper landing page design offers a lead-capture form, where a website visitor can put their information.
-After filling out the form, the visitor clicks the call-to-action (CTA), and an automated workflow is triggered.
-The workflow captures the email address in the CRM, and then an automated email with the content marketing offer is sent to that email, beginning an engaged email marketing relationship.
+After filling out the form, the visitor will then click the call-to-action (CTA), and an automated workflow is triggered.
+The workflow captures the email address, and then automatically deploys an email to the user, marking the beginning of an engaged email marketing relationship.